greenwyrt/plover2CAT/user_manual.md

 - Zoom In: This increases the zoom on the main editor.
 The size from this and `Zoom Out` are "temporary", meaning they will fall back to normal if a document is loaded, such as opening/closing projects.
 - Zoom Out: This decreases the zoom on the main editor.
+- Show All Characters: Toggle to view whitespace charactes (spaces with dots, tabs with left arrows, paragraph endings with pilcrow symbol)
-- Font: This controls the actual font and size.
+- Window Font: This controls the font and size for the window.
 This is saved when exiting and will be maintained across sessions.
+- Paper Tape Font: This controls the font and size for the paper tape.
+This is savd when exiting and will be maintained across sessions.
 - Docks: Toggle the visibility of each dock.
+A user can also right click on the toolbar and toggle dock visibility that way.

 ### The Help Menu